MI7J/mangos/sql/additions/readme.txt

-    cp 106 - Lich King spells correct (based on Wowka321 commits) cp 107 - Fixed a bug with resurrection spells used by spirit healers at BG cp 108 - Initialize variables (by Wall) cp 109 - Fixed stacking of spells 8921,33745 and ranks.
-Patch provided by Tasssadar
+    cp 106 - Lich King spells correct (based on Wowka321 commits) cp 107 - Fixed a bug with resurrection spells used by spirit healers at BG cp 108 - Initialize variables (by Wall) cp 109 - Fixed stacking of spells 8921, 33745 and ranks.
+Patch provided by Tasssadar cp 110 - More addition to DK Ghoul, and restore work many of spells